50+ [REAL-TIME] Automation Anywhere Interview Questions and Answers

 Version control systems track changes to test scripts, facilitate collaboration, and ensure consistent codebases.
 They allow rollback to previous versions in case of issues and support branching for parallel development.
 Version control also enables integration with CI/CD pipelines, ensuring automated tests are up-to-date and consistently executed.
 They provide a history of changes, making it easier to understand the evolution of the test suite and troubleshoot issues.

-69. How do you deal with test script failures?
+69. What strategies are implemented to deal with test script failures?

 Ans: